 which are graded only by attendance, we encourage you to collaborate

 in ways that help everyone learn from the activity.
-But written
+But problem sets

-exercises and hands-on assignments must be your own individual work:
+and project assignments must be your own individual work:

 you must not share information as a substitute for each student coming

 to their own understanding and producing their own solution.
 Sharing

 code or written answers to assignments is never allowed.

 There are a number of other University-wide policies that apply to

 this course which you should be familiar with.
 This list is an